 Gary: And that directly impacted your vision for the church plant.

 Craig: That made my drive for evangelism even more real, more critical.
 Most everyone in Oklahoma City either knew someone who lost their life or knew someone close to someone who lost their life.
 We saw that not only is life brief, but it was the beginning of a different era for our country.
 To this day we offer an invitation to follow Jesus at every single service on every single campus every single week.

 Gary: We postponed the start of the church plant for several months for you to minister through the pain and aftermath.
-Then came the first service—one hundred people in a garage.
+Then came the first service—forty people in a garage.
 You closed that service with something that has become a core theme.